-Our latest inspection by Ofsted was in March 2015 our staff and setting achieved a GOOD grading
+Our latest inspection by Ofsted was in November 2017 our staff and setting achieved a GOOD grading

-This provision is good
+- Summary of key findings for parents This provision is good

 It is not yet outstanding because:

 - Ofsted does not have up-to-date information about all people responsible for the running of the setting.
 The provider has not informed Ofsted of some changes to members of the committee, as required.
 Therefore, the suitability of some committee members has not been confirmed.

 - Although the manager knows how individual children are achieving, she does not use information from monitoring the progress of specific groups of children, to help her identify and address any gaps in their learning